Skip to content

 show nve vni

-Commands vary by platform, but the method does not: prove that the outer network works, then prove the virtualized path works.
+Commands vary by platform.
+The method does not vary: prove the underlay, then prove the overlay.

 Lab: draw the inner and outer packet